 Feedback is essential for student learning while on placement.
 Tools such as the First Meeting Questionnaire (available on the LMS as well as the website under the Clinical Educators tab) can assist the student and CI with communication around feedback expectations.
 Optimal development of clinical skills and generic abilities such as communication, interpersonal skills and problem-solving, amongst others (see the section on Evaluation) require ongoing feedback about a student's performance.
-CIs are encouraged to provide feedback on a daily basis and during all aspects of practice, e.g. after a student has done a patient assessment or performed a specific treatment intervention.
-Feedback is usually verbal, but the PEPAAs will also assist in tracking feedback.
+Cls are encouraged to provide feedback on a daily basis and during all aspects of practice, e.g. after a student has done a patient assessment or performed a specific treatment intervention.
+Feedback becomes more formal when given as part of EPA assessments and on the final ACP evaluation.
 Feedback can improve confidence and reassure the student that certain skills and behaviours are being done correctly and well, or may provide the basis for behaviour change and development of improved skills.
 Feedback needs to be provided early in the placement to be valuable in providing reassurance and guidance for change.
 Feedback is also a two-way process whereby the student may provide feedback to the CI that will facilitate the learning experience.